 Emerging Technologies from Cyber Security Perspective

-We talked about cyber security and emerging technologies with Burak Sadıç who is responsible for cyber risk consulting and business continuity management in Marsh Risk Consulting.
+We talked about cyber security and emerging technologies with Burak Sadıç who is the partner at Deloitte Turkey.
 Sadıç has over twenty years of consulting and management experience.

 Çetin: Let’s begin with a personal question, in the face of the risks of the technological products we use in daily life, what are your solutions as a user?